• Skip to primary navigation

 My three 'new' white Christmas houses.

 Just a note about the houses I painted.
 They are the Santa's Workshop ones from Joann's.
-You know, the ones that were only about $10.00.
+At the time, they were only $10.00.
 I don't think they sell them anymore in the stores.
+I scour thrift shops to find these.
+Finding them close to Christmas is hard, but I'm usually lucky in the fall.

 I love my new white Christmas village houses and have had them for a few years now.
 It was a super easy transformation for less than $5.00!